Recommendations will be updated as our response to the COVID-19 pandemic continues to evolve.

 On August 18, 2020, the federal Department of Homeland Security updated its list of essential critical infrastructure workers and now includes all educational workers (teachers, custodians, etc).
 In fact, most employed persons, with the exception of those in the entertainment industry, are included in this guidance.
 As stated in the Department of Homeland Security memorandum, the list is advisory in nature and is not a federal directive or standard.

 DHS’s understanding is that identifying a company or sector as part of our critical infrastructure may make it eligible for certain funding or may make it eligible for exemptions from state and local orders.
 A critical infrastructure designation conveys no particular legal status in and of itself.
 State, local, tribal, and territorial officials identify critical infrastructure.

 DHS is still reviewing the updates from the Department of Homeland Security, but at this moment has not made any changes to our current quarantine and isolation protocols.

 This means that school administrators, teachers, and other staff should continue to follow the quarantine and isolation protocols in the school outbreak guidance released by DHS.

-On June 22, 2020, the Wisconsin Department of Public Instruction (DPI) released guidance for district and school leadership to use as they plan for reopening schools for the upcoming fall semester.
-The document, Education Forward, provides information for a safe, efficient, and equitable return to school, and resources for infection control and mitigation, including:
+In June 2020, the Wisconsin Department of Public Instruction (DPI) released guidance for district and school leadership to use as they planned for the 2020-21 school year.
+Education Forward serves as Wisconsin's roadmap for operating schools during a pandemic and includes resources for infection control and mitigation, including:

-- A School Health Services Infection Control and Mitigation Toolkit
+- School Health Services Infection Control and Mitigation Toolkit

 - Interim COVID-19 Transportation Guidance